Alabama vs Maryland Players to Watch - Second Round

 Maryland's Last Game

-In its most recent game, Maryland defeated West Virginia on Thursday, 67-65.
+In its most recent game, Maryland topped West Virginia on Thursday, 67-65.
 Julian Reese scored a team-high 17 points (and added three assists and nine boards).

 |Name